-Four Philadelphia men convicted in Tapper’s armed robbery
+Four Philly men convicted in Tapper’s armed robbery

 Four Philadelphia men were convicted by a federal court jury Friday in the armed robbery of Tapper’s Diamonds and Fine Jewelry in West Bloomfield and an attempted armed robbery of Medawar Jewelers in Grand Rapids.

 Nathaniel Pembrook, David Briley, Shaheed Calhoun and Orlando Johnson were convicted on multiple charges after a four-week trial.

 The four traveled to Michigan on April 21 and 22, 2014, to commit armed robberies of jewelry stores, targeting Rolex distributors, as part of a six-person robbery crew, U. S. Attorney Barbara L. McQuade said in a statement.

 The crew initially attempted to steal Rolex watches and other valuables from Medawar Jewelers in Grand Rapids on the afternoon of April 22, 2014.

 During the attempted robbery, one robber used a hammer to smash the Rolex watch display case while three others, one armed with a gun, rushed the back area of the store looking for other valuables, prosecutors said.